Preparing to Arrive

 When you arrive in Canada

-You need to get your study permit when you first enter Canada.
+Be sure to get your study permit when you first enter Canada.
 For example, if you arrive in Toronto then take another flight to Vancouver, you must get your study permit in Toronto.
 If you have connecting flights, try to schedule a layover for a few hours to allow time for immigration.

-- Answer questions on the electronic Primary Inspection Kiosk
+- Answer questions on the electronic Primary Inspection Kiosk.

-- You must declare if you have packed currency equal to or greater than CAD $10,000 and/or any food, plant or animal products
+- You must declare if you have packed currency equal to or greater than CAD$10,000 and/or any food, plant or animal products.

-- Present your kiosk receipt to an officer
+- Present your kiosk receipt to an officer.

-- Let them know you need a study permit, then the officer will direct you to immigration
+- Let them know you need a study permit, then the officer will direct you to immigration.

-- Pick up your checked luggage (if applicable)
+- Pick up your checked luggage (if applicable).

-- Proceed to immigration and present your Letter of Introduction
+- Proceed to immigration and present your Letter of Introduction.

-- Check your study permit before you leave the officer’s desk
+- Check your study permit before you leave the officer’s desk.

 - Confirm all personal information and conditions are correct.
-If they are not, notify the officer
+If they are not, notify the officer right away.

 - “May accept employment on or off campus if meeting eligibility criteria, per paragraph R186(f), (v) or (w) and must cease working if no longer meeting these criteria”